Yellowstone’s Steamboat Geyser erupts for 5th time this year

 YELLOWSTONE NATIONAL PARK, Wyo.
 (AP) — The world’s largest active geyser has erupted again in Yellowstone National Park.

-The U.S. Geological Survey said the Steamboat Geyser erupted just before 4 a.m.
-Sunday, its fifth eruption so far this year.
+The U.S. Geological Survey says the Steamboat Geyser erupted early Sunday, its fifth eruption this year.

-In a series of tweets , the agency said there’s no indication of any volcanic activity in the park and that most geysers are intermittent.
-However, it says the string of eruptions is a good sign that summer visitors will get to see some “spectacular geysering.”
+The agency says in a series of tweets there’s no indication of any volcanic activity in the park and most geysers are intermittent.
+But it says the string of eruptions is a good sign summer visitors will get to see some “spectacular geysering.”

 Steamboat has gone dormant for as long as nine years.
 Its first eruption since 2014 occurred in mid-March, followed by two other eruptions in April and another on May 4.